Jmuccigr/temples/What_I_did.md

 1. Copied 22 DARE sites that are in Rome into our Google doc.
 9 had a Pleiades ID.
 1. Added other Italian sites (March 2018).
 1. Added other Portuguese, Spanish, and French sites (11 May 2018).

+## LOD

+1. Followed the [Pelagios cookbook](https://github.com/pelagios/pelagios-cookbook/wiki/Pleiades-) to get the database into shape as LOD for Pelagios (July 2018).